Improper or inadequate vehicle maintenance can cause tires to wear abnormally. Here are some important maintenance points:

 If you feel a sudden vibration or ride disturbance while driving or you suspect your tire or vehicle has been damaged, immediately reduce your speed.
 Drive with caution until you can safely pull off the road.
 Stop and inspect the tire for damage.
 If the tire is under-inflated or damaged, deflate it, remove the tire and rim and replace it with your spare tire.
 If you cannot detect a cause, have the vehicle towed to the nearest vehicle or tire dealer to have the vehicle inspected.

-Mazda 6 Owners Manual: Transaxle fluid temperature (tft) sensor removal/installation
+Mazda 6 Owners Manual: Hold switch removal/installation